Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Another contrasting difference in style is Hamilton’s courage to experiment with non-traditional shapes of wristwear.
 The Ventura collection, for instance, has cases shaped in a triangle.
 The connection with Elvis Presley is still present when some models carry the Elvis 80 name supplement.

 Besides military and Ventura collections, Hamilton pays tribute to its heritage in the American Classic line.
 RailRoad and Spirit of Liberty wristwatches, as well as Intra-Matic pieces, feature design elements from the previous century.
 The Jazzmaster is Hamilton’s equivalent to Tissot’s classic dress watches.

-Typical Tissot quartz timepieces are available for $150-$400, and automatics start from $400.
+Typical Tissot quartz timepieces are available for $200-$400, while automatics start from $500.
 Hamilton has the same types priced about $100-$200 higher.
-Obviously, not all the watches follow the trend, but the vast majority of them do.
+Obviously, not all watches follow the trend, but the vast majority of them do.

-You can check out our post on the best Swiss watches below the $500 line, where numerous Tissot and Hamilton watches feature.
+You can check out our post on the best Swiss watches for $500 and less, where numerous Tissot and Hamilton watches feature.

 Reputation is often achieved through sponsorships and partnerships with influential organizations.
 In this regard, Tissot outperforms its Swiss competitor.

 In 2015, Tissot became the first-ever Official Timekeeper of the NBA, obtaining the most significant partnership in the company’s illustrious history.
 Not only basketball, but also all sorts of other sports, such as motorsport, cycling, fencing, and rugby, have Tissot’s logo out on display in their events.